All Episodes

 Now, some of the other things that I just want to go through a news summary here for you to give you an idea of what's in the stack.

-Jeff Sessions, Senator Jeff Sessions, this is amazing, says that the Obama administration is executing a deliberate plan to collapse the U.S. law enforcement system, and they're doing it via the immigration laws by not enforcing them.
+Jeff Sessions, Senator Jeff Sessions, this is amazing, says that the Obama administration is executing a deliberate plan to collapse the U.S. law enforcement system, and they're doing it via the immigration laws.

 That there is a deliberate plan.